Consumers

 For the warranty against hidden defects to apply, the defect must be significant, serious and hidden.
 Let’s look at this in more detail:

-• A significant defect: if you had been informed of the defect, you wouldn’t have bought the product or you wouldn’t have paid as high a price.
+• A significant defect: a defect that influences your decision to buy or rent the product.
+If you had been informed of the defect, you wouldn’t have bought the product or you wouldn’t have paid as high a price.

-• A serious defect: if the default prevents the product from working properly or being used for the purpose for which it was bought, or if it results in repair costs and inconvenience.
+• A serious defect: a defect that prevents the product from working properly or being used for the purpose for which it was bought.
+It can also be a defect that results in repair costs and inconvenience.

-• It was not mentioned to you even though the merchant or the manufacturer was supposed to tell you about it, and
+• was not mentioned to you even though the merchant or the manufacturer was supposed to tell you about it, or

-• you could not have discovered it by an ordinary examination of the product.
+• you could not have discovered by an ordinary examination of the product.

 For example, cracks in wood flooring that are easy to see are not a hidden defect.

-For the warranty against hidden defects to apply, the defect must also have existed before you bought the product.
-In some cases, help from an expert is necessary to prove that the defect existed before the product was sold).
+The warranty against hidden defects only applies to the defects that have existed before you bought the product.
+In some cases, help from an expert is necessary to prove that the defect existed before the product was sold.

 Some specialized sellers are professionals in their particular field.
 This is the case for manufacturers.
 Because of this, the defects in the products they sell or manufacture are considered to exist when the product is sold, unless the manufacturer proves that the buyer caused the defect by improper use of the goods.